robmok/code_gridCell/README.md

 ## Examples

-NOTE: In most scripts, I run them cell by cell (Section by section) using cmd+return (for mac) or ctrl+enter (windows).
+NOTE: In most scripts, I run them cell by cell (section by section) using cmd+return (for mac) or ctrl+enter (windows) to run each cell.
 They will run if you run the whole script, but for some (e.g. plotting scripts), a lot of windows may pop up.

 ### Simple example to test things are working